I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsinjectionhandlecreate0.md

 ## -description
 The
   <b>FwpsInjectionHandleCreate0</b> function creates a handle that can be used by
-  <a href="netvista.packet_injection_functions">packet injection functions</a> to inject
+  <a href="https://msdn.microsoft.com/ebbcafb6-7fbf-40e6-8806-0131aa1d4df5">packet injection functions</a> to inject
   packet or stream data into the TCP/IP network stack and by the
-  <a href="netvista.fwpsquerypacketinjectionstate0">FwpsQueryPacketInjectionState0</a> function to query the packet injection state.
+  <a href="..\fwpsk\nf-fwpsk-fwpsquerypacketinjectionstate0.md">FwpsQueryPacketInjectionState0</a> function to query the packet injection state.